HDMI Logo

 HDMI LogoHDMI Logo PNG

-The visual identifier of HDMI – a logo in the form of a text symbol and the full name of the brand graphically symbolizes the reliability and performance of the products.
+The visual identifier of HDMI, a logo that combines a text symbol with the brand name, graphically conveys the product’s reliability and performance.
 It testifies to compliance with high standards of quality modern broadcasting.

 HDMI: Brand overview